carlaferrarez/APITwitter/README.md

 ```
 test_spark_rdd.first
 ```
-We can also get the total of posts with a specific language, for example portuguese
+We can also get the total of posts of a specific language, for example portuguese

 ```
 test_spark_rdd.where("linguagem= ?", "pt").count()